vvr-rao/Pyspark-cheatsheet/README.md

 EMR Pricing: https://aws.amazon.com/emr/pricing/

 TIPs,
-1) better to define schema rather than infer schema.
+1) It is better to define schema prior to import rather than infer schema.
 Infer schema causes job to read file multiple times
 2) More workers better than larger workers
-3) more files bettwr than large ones.
-Preferable for file to be around same size
+3) More files better than large ones.
+Preferable for files to be around same size
 4) .parquet files are faster and work around some issues surrounding .csv
 5) Spark Dataframes are immutable.
 6) Spark uses Lazy processing - transformations are not run till an action is called and might be reordered.
 Keep that in mind